-- (6) the detailed continuing airworthiness records to show that all requirements for the signing of a maintenance release have been met. - (b) The records in (a)(1) to (5) above shall be kept for a minimum period of 90 days after the unit to which they refer has been permanently withdrawn from service and the records in (a)(6) for a minimum period of one year after the signing of the maintenance release. - (c) In the event of a temporary change of owner or lessee, the records shall be made available to the new owner or lessee.
-In the event of any permanent change of owner or lessee, the records shall be transferred to the new owner or lessee. - (d) The operator shall ensure that a system has been established to keep, in a form and format that ensures readability, security and integrity of the records at all times and is acceptable to the Authority.

-Note: The form and format of the records may include, for example, paper records, film records, electronic records or any combination thereof.
+- (a) [The owner of a helicopter, or in the case where it is leased, the lessee, shall ensure that the continuing airworthiness records are kept for the periods specified in CAR GEN.058:] - (b) In the event of a temporary change of owner or lessee, the records shall be made available to the new owner or lessee.
+In the event of any permanent change of owner or lessee, the records shall be transferred to the new owner or lessee. - (c) The operator shall ensure that a system has been established to keep, in a form and format that ensures readability, security and integrity of the records at all times and is acceptable to the Authority. - Note: The form and format of the records may include, for example, paper records, film records, electronic records or any combination thereof.